 Road conditions are a frequent cause of bike accidents.
 Many cyclists only blame themselves if they crash because of cracks in the road or potholes.
-However, under California premises liability law, the city or property owners may be responsible for negligently causing bike accidents if they don’t keep the roads in proper conditions.
+However, under California premises liability law, the city or property owners may be responsible for negligently causing bike accidents if they don’t keep the roads in proper condition.

 Common road conditions that lead to bike accidents include:

 Property owners may be liable for maintaining their asphalt or pavement surfaces.
 This could include commercial property, private property, or even city property.

 Dangerous Public Roadways

 According to the Los Angeles Times, the City of Los Angeles has paid out millions in damages to cyclists and their families caused by dangerous road conditions.
 In 2017, Los Angeles paid out 17 claims for a total of more than $19 million.
 According to the Times report, almost 20% of the city’s bike lanes (179 miles) are rated as grade D or F.7

 In many of these injuries caused by bad roads, the city knew about the dangerous conditions.
 The public and city employees may have complained about the roads.
 The city may also have been made aware of prior bike accidents in the same locations.
 However, the city may just have ignored the dangerous road conditions.

 In one case from 2017, a 62-year-old cyclist hit a bad patch of pavement on Reseda Boulevard, causing him to crash.
 The cyclist, William Yao, broke his neck and was left a quadriplegic.
 The city settled Yao’s case for $7.5 million.8